isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

     res.writeHead(200, {'Content-Type': 'application/rss+xml'});
     res.end(xml);
   });
-}).listen(8080);
+}).listen(8081);
+console.log("Started HTTP Server (http://localhost:8081)");
 ```

 After these changes our RSS feed is finished.
-You can restart the server with `npm start` and invoke the URL in browser.
+You can restart the server with `npm start` and invoke the logged URL in your browser.
 Assuming you have an RSS reader plugin installed in your browser, the result might look something like this:

 ![Example Feed](../images/feed.png "Example Feed")